Attractions, Sights & Things to Do in Ancient Delphi

 Facility complex of the 4th century BC that served initially as an athlete training center and later became a citizen spiritual cultivation hub.

-Castalia Spring is totally linked to Delphi Oracle since the Pythia, priests, and pilgrims were washing themselves here to ask for an amulet.
+Castalia Spring is totally linked to Delphi Oracle since Pythia, priests, and pilgrims were washing themselves here to ask for an amulet.

 Sanctuary of Goddess Athena which includes the vaulted temple (Tholos), the trademark that is one of the most photographed spots of the site.